RiledUpCrow/Flier/docs/Engine.md

 # Engine

-Engines allow players to speed up while flying.
+Engines are items which allow players to speed up while flying.
 Each engine is an item held in the offhand, thus many item specific settings like `material` are needed to define it.
 Each engine is defined in _engines.yml_ file.
 Every engine has a `type` that defines how it behaves and what additional settings are available.
 The types are listed below.

 ```
 engine_name: